Army of the Mughal Empire: Artillery

-The Indian Muslims during the rule of Mughal maintained artillery dominance in India, and even after the fall of the empire, various other non-Islamic Indian kingdoms continued to recruit Hindustani Muslims as artillery officers in their armies.
+The Indian Muslims during the rule of Mughal maintained artillery dominance, and even after the fall of the empire, various other non-Islamic Indian kingdoms continued to recruit Hindustani Muslims as artillery officers in their armies.

 Mughal artillery consisted of various types of cannons, light artillery, and grenadier units.
 The artillery was a specialized corps with its own designated commander, the Mir-i-Atish.
 The office of Mir-i-Atish grew in importance during the time of the later Mughals.
 Being in charge of the defense of the Imperial Palace Fort, and being in personal contact with the Emperor, the Mir-i-Atish commander had great influence.
 The Mughal artillery was somewhat risky to be used in the battlefield, since they exploded sometimes, killing the crew members.
 Light artillery was the most useful in the battlefield.
 They were mainly made up of bronze and drawn by horses.
 This also included swivel guns born by camels called zamburak.

 One of the largest artillery pieces used by the Mughal army was employed during the Siege of Chittorgarh (1567–1568), where they used a gigantic Mortar designed by Persian engineer Fathullah Shirazi.
 This mortar was capable of firing a cannonball weighing over 3000 lbs.
 Another recorded mortar usage also recorded in 1659 during the conflict between Aurangzeb and his brother, Shah Shuja.

 The Mughals also used rocket based weaponries.
 Emperor Akbar reportedly used metal cylinder rocket weapons known as bans against enemy war elephants, during the Battle of Sanbal.
 In 1657, the Mughal army also used rockets during the Siege of Bidar.
 Aurangzeb's forces reportedly used rockets and grenades while scaling the walls.
 Some miscellaneous rocket artillery engine was also employed by the Mughal artillery corps, such as one which recorded by chronicler Abul Fazl, which modern historian Andrew de la Garza described as resembling German nebelwerfer artillery.

 The Mughals artillery corps also employed hand grenades and rocket artilleries.
 These rockets are considered to be the predecessor of Mysorean rockets employed by Hyder Ali and Tipu Sultan Pradeep Barua also noted that the Mughal technology for sapping and mining warfare saw small improvements from the Delhi sultanates which ruled India before them.